Team, Mission, History

 Julie works at a local Fortune 500 company and raises her young family in Ohio City.
 She is also a fan of punk music.
 She joined the Brite Winter team in 2012 to lend some left-brained accounting skills to our generally right-brained group.

-Thomas Fox – Program Director
+Thomas Fox – Program & Marketing Director

 Mike is a faculty member at the Cleveland Institute of Art, He is assisting, curating and contributing to the Brite Winter arts programming in 2012.